christianschmidt25/company-department-salary/README.md

-# Coding-Challenge-7
+# Company Department Salary Calculations
-This is the repository for the Coding Challenge 7 assignment for ISM 3232.
+This is a company department salary calculation application.
+Employees are created in different departments, and we can calculation the entire company salary, as well as each individual department salary.